-Leduc Recreation Centre Operations 5% Enforcement 3%
+Leduc Recreation Centre Operations 5%

-Snow Removal 3% Enmily & Community Support 2%
+Family & Community Support 2%

-opinions on how the City of Leduc spending should be altered (if at all).
-For each service, please specify if you think spending should increase, remain the same or decrease in 2024.
-A description of each service can be found by pressing this icon:\?\.
-If you are asked why you made the choice you did, please let us know all the reasons you feel the way you do.

-Have your say in your city's budget planning process!
-Press the right arrow to continue.

-\?\ This is just an example info button.
-On future questions where this button appears, you will see additional information that you may wish to review to help inform your answers.
+B1a

-How would you adjust the variable spending in 2024 for Police Protection & Enforcement Services (proposed 22%)? \?\
+vould you adjust the variable spending in 2024 for Police Protection & Enforcement Services used 22%)? ?

-\?\ This includes RCMP contract and detachment administrative support, community safety, animal control and other bylaw enforcement.
+?
+This i includes RCMP contract and detachment administrative support, community safety, animal control and other bylaw enforcement.

-- O1 Increase spending (may increase taxes)
+O_1 Increase spending (may increase taxes)

-- O2 Spending should remain the same
+O_2 Spending should remain the same

-- O 3 Decrease spending (may decrease taxes)
+O 3 Decrease spending (may decrease taxes)

 B1b Show if B1a increase police (B1a = 1)

-Why would you increase spending on Police Protection & Enforcement Services? \?\
+Why w ould you increase spending on Police Protection & Enforcement Services? ?

+Please s select all that apply.

-\?\ Proposed 22% of the variable budget.
-This includes RCMP contract and detachment administrative support, community safety, animal control and other bylaw enforcement.
+osed 22% of the variable budget.
+This includes RCMP contract and detachment administrative support, community safety, animal

-- $\Box_1$ Would like to keep crime down \ - $\Box_2$ To keep up with population growth \ - U 3 Would like more police presence \ - Would like more traffic/speeding enforcement \ - $\Box{5}$ Some other reason (specify): \\\\ - Don't know
+nd other bylaw enforcement.

+Would like to keep crime down

+To keep up with population growth

+\square 3 Would like more police presence

+□ 4 Would like more traffic/speeding enforcement

+□ 5 Some other reason (specify):

+و۔ 🔲 Don't know

+Levels n marked with are randomized

 B1c Show if B1a decrease police (B1a = 3)

-Why would you decrease spending on Police Protection & Enforcement Services? \?\
+Why w rould you decrease spending on Police Protection & Enforcement Services? ?

+select all that apply.

-\?\ Proposed 22% of the variable budget.
-This includes RCMP contract and detachment administrative support, community safety, animal control and other bylaw enforcement.
+?
+Propo osed 22% of the variable budget.
+This includes RCMP contract and detachment administrative support, community safety, animal

-- I feel safe in the City of Leduc \ - Current enforcement levels could handle population growth \ - $\square_3$ Police presence should be adequate \ - Consider less focus on traffic and speeding enforcement \ - Some other reason (specify): - 🗋 .9 Don't know
+control ar nd other bylaw enforcement.

+I feel safe in the City of Leduc

+□ 2 Current enforcement levels could handle population growth

+□ 3 Police presence should be adequate

+□ 4 Consider less focus on traffic and speeding enforcement

+Some other reason (specify):

+Don't know Levels marked with are randomized